Parchet - Wood species

 Bamboo flooring.
 Turning bamboo from grass into hardwood

-Bamboo flooring is at the top of the range in the shops, both in terms of price and quality.
-I'm not talking about laminate flooring, where it is not wood but paper printed with the wood design and coated with resins.
-But to that parquet classified as solid wood or laminated wood.
-The bamboo's path from the grass category, where it is framed, to the solid wood level is long.
+Bamboo flooring is at the top end of the market in terms of both price and quality.
+I don't mean laminate flooringwhere it is not wood but paper printed with the wood design and coated with resins.
+It's that hardwood flooring, or laminated wood.
+Bamboo has a long way to go from the grass category, where it is categorized, to the hardwood level.
 The plant undergoes a lot of processing that brings out its beauty and makes it stronger than many other species.

 What is bamboo

-Bamboo, even though some species reach 25-30 m in height, is a grass and not a tree.
-There are thousands of species of bamboo, all belonging to the Poaceae, the grass family.
-Of the bamboo species, around 1500 are those that lignify their stems and can be used in construction, furniture or wood paneling.
+Bamboo, although some species grow to 25-30 m tall, is a grass and not a tree.
+There are thousands of species of bamboo, all part of the Poaceae, the family of grasses.
+Of the bamboo species, around 1500 are those that lignify their stalks, which can be used in construction, furniture or wood panels.

-Even though for us Europeans bamboo is a relative newcomer to the wood and construction industry, 35-40 years old, it has been used for thousands of years in areas where it commonly grows, and is considered the first building material in those areas.
+Although for us Europeans bamboo is a relatively new species to the timber and construction industry, having been around for 35-40 years, it has been used for thousands of years in the areas where it commonly grows, and is considered the primary building material in those areas.
 It grows in tropical and subtropical regions and is a common plant in Asia, Latin and South America and Australia.

-Bamboo differs from trees from the microscopic level - cell arrangement, lack of annual rings and medullary rays, lack of pores - to the macroscopic level: hollow trunk inside, lack of bark, no growth in diameter at maturity.
-It is a very fast growing plant, reaching full height and thickness in 6-7 months.
-From this point on the stem begins to lignify without any further change in size.
-After 3-6 years the maximum lignification is reached and the bamboo can be harvested.
-The stem is hollow on the inside, with nodes of stem thickness visible on the outside as a stripe perpendicular to the direction of growth.
+Bamboo differs from trees from the microscopic level - the arrangement of the cells, the lack of annual rings and medullary rays, the lack of pores - to the macroscopic: the trunk is hollow inside, the bark is missing, and when mature it no longer grows in diameter.
+It is a very fast-growing plant, reaching maximum height and thickness in 6-7 months.
+At this point the stem begins to lignify without any change in size.
+After 3-6 years the maximum level of lignification is reached and the bamboo can be harvested.
+The stem is hollow inside, with nodes of the thickness of the stem, visible on the outside as a stripe perpendicular to the direction of growth.

-Harvesting is done by cutting stems at ground level.
-From the remaining root will emerge another plant that will follow the above cycle without the need for replanting.
-This makes bamboo a very sustainable resource.
+Harvesting is done by cutting the stems at ground level.
+Another plant will grow from the remaining root, following the above cycle without the need to replant.
+This is why bamboo is a very sustainable resource.

 bamboo